The Ways in Which a Second Passport Can Help

-If becoming a perpetual traveller and planting flags is what you’re after, here is a great article for you.
+If becoming a perpetual traveller is what you’re after, here is a great article for you.

 It Gives You Protection during Foreign Policy Repercussions

 Not all countries get along; some have a lot more enemies than they have friends.
 The United States’ foreign policies have made it unpopular in certain parts of the world, making it’s a target for terrorism.

 People might have a favourable opinion of the US, but there are other countries that stay neutral on the political front.
 Applying for a passport from one of these countries can protect you from foreign policy repercussions.

 Have to give up a large portion of your income to taxes?
 You can reduce your taxes sufficiently by getting residency elsewhere in a different country.